RSE-Sheffield/RSE-Sheffield.github.io/_posts/2025-09-30-funded-proposals.md

 the RSE team to improve the open-source nature of the software, packaging, develop a Graphical User Interface (GUI) whilst improving compliance with the [FAIR4RS][fair4rs] standards.

-### Role of Sociality in Cooperation: Field-based study on the long-tailed tits

-[Dr Jennifer Morinay][jennifer] from the Universities School of Biosciences studies co-operative behaviour of long-tailed tits in the Rivelin Valley area to help understand the [social and evolutionary dynamics][long_tailed_tits] at play within the species.
-The field work involves the use of cameras at feeders as well as regular field research in the valley where ringed birds are observed and their behaviour recorded using GPS positioning.
-The capture and management of this data is crucial to allow spatial and temporal relationships to be identified and analysed but is challenging for field researchers who have to balance observing and recording at the same time and the current data capture methods are sub-optimal and often result in a significant proportion being removed as they are not considered accurate.
-This proposal seeks support in developing phone based apps to simplify the data capture process for field researchers and link the field observations to a database that stores interactions on an individual level.

 ## Conclusion

 The call for proposals in 2025 has again shown there is a diverse need for RSE support across all departments of the